TassioCarmo/havard-cs50x-week2-arrays/README.md

 - Debugger: running a debugger (which allows you to go step by step within the program
 - Rubber duck: (talk to yourself or someone about the problem)

+## Variable Scope

+Scopeis a characteristic of a variable that defines from which functions that variable may be accessed.
+- Local variablescan only be accessed within the functions in which they are created.
+- Global variablescan be accessed by any function in the program.

 ## Memory
 In C, we have different types of variables we can use for storing data.
 Each variable is stored with a fixed number of bytes, and for most computer systems each type has the following size: